 The POM files are the central pieces of the skeleton.
 Make sure you understand these files since you must adapt them in the examples to define the custom webapps.

-The contents of the parent POM file:Depending on the requirements of your project, the
+The content of the parent POM file, generated for bundle version 6.2:Depending on the requirements of your project, the

 dependencyManagementsections may need some adjustments.

 properties section is where you define values such as versions.
 You can use the section in both the parent POM and the webapp POM.

 dependencyManagement section, you define the artifact dependencies that you also add to the module in the webapp POM.

 In the skeleton, Option A and Option B were created, the latter as a comment.